pkarsy/rcCalibrator/README.md

 ```

 CALIBRATED_OSCAL_VALUE must be passed to the gcc by the Makefile.
-See the Makefile of the ATmegaBOOT bootloader, included in this site.
+See the Makefile of the ATmegaBOOT bootloader, included here.

 ### Alternative method.
 Read the OSCCAL value from the EEPROM
 See [How "osccal" utility works](#how-osccal-utility-works) above.<br/>